Jupita-io/javascript/README.md

 ## Overview
-Jupita is an API product that provides deep learning powered touchpoint analytics.
+Jupita is an API product that provides omnichannel communications analytics.
 Within the SDK documentation, `MessageType` refers to which user the utterance is from. `MessageType` 0 = `Touchpoint` and `MessageType` 1 = `Input`, although these labels are handled by the SDK.

 The required parameters for the APIs include setting `MessageType` along with assigning a `touchpointId` + `inputId` to be passed.
 Please note when assigning the `touchpointId` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.